Kim English (basketball)

-Kim David English Jr. (born September 24, 1988) is an American men's college basketball coach and former player who is the head coach of the Providence Friars.
-He was previously he was the head coach of the George Mason Patriots.
-English played for the University of Missouri before a three-year professional career.
+Kim David English Jr. (born September 24, 1988) is an American men's college basketball coach and former player.
+He was previously head coach of the Providence Friars and George Mason Patriots.
+English played for the Missouri Tigers before a three-year professional career.

 Early life

 English was born on September 24, 1988, in Baltimore, Maryland.
 His mother, Brenda Fowlkes, and his father, Kim English Sr. raised English along with his two sisters Bria and Jessica and brother Kalil.

 During his senior season at Randallstown High School, English averaged 18.2 points and 7.4 rebounds and was named MVP while leading Randallstown to their third consecutive state championship.

 After high school, English attended Notre Dame Preparatory School in Fitchburg, Massachusetts.
 English averaged 17.3 points, 6.2 rebounds, and 3.9 assists per game in 2007–08 while again earning team MVP honors.